leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Will my GLSC visit results be mailed to me?

 ## intent: vidcon-condition-miscellaneous
+- What is Vidcon?
+- What is video consultation?
-- How will video consultation benefit me?
+- Why am I given a video consultation appointment?
-- How does Vidcon work?
+- What does a Vidcon provide?
-- How does video consultation work?
-- What do I need to do for Vidcon?
+- Can I get MC for attending video consultation?
-- What do I need to prepare for video consultation?
+- How do I get a MC for attending video consultation?
-- What must I do for video consultation?
+- What does Vidcon mean?
-- Is video consultation secure?
-- Is video consultation safe and private?
-- Will I be speaking to the doctor for video consultation?
+- How do I pay for video consultation?
-- Will it be my regular doctor at the video consultation?
-- What does video consultation require?
-- Is there a link given to me for video consultation?
+- Do I need to pay for video consultation?

 ## intent: vidcon-condition-miscellaneous_55
 - What is the benefit of Vidcon?